 Cloudflare Pages uses a runtime environment that differs from your local development setup.
 One key difference is how environment variables are accessed.
 In Cloudflare, environment variables are not directly available through process.env but are instead passed through the request context, which means that it is not globally available like in your local development environment.

 With Elysia, I couldn’t find a clean way to access the Cloudflare runtime context and pass it to my API handlers.
-My Last.fm API key was stored as a Cloudflare secret, which then is available as an environment variable, but my handlers couldn’t access it because Elysia’s handle method only accepts the request object, not the full Astro context.
+My Last.fm API key was stored as a Cloudflare secret, which then is available as an environment variable, but my handlers couldn’t access it because Elysia’s handle method only accepted the request object, not the full Astro context.
+This describes the integration I tested in March 2025, not Elysia’s current Cloudflare support.

 const handle: APIRoute = ({ request, locals }) => {